julien-arino/3MC-course-epidemiological-modelling/SLIDES_MD/2022_04_3MC_EpiModelling_P03_Stochastic_systems.md

 </style>

 <!-- _backgroundImage: "linear-gradient(to top, #85110d, 1%, white)" -->
-# Practicum 03 - Analysis, studying stochastic models in R. Simulating agent-based models
+# Practicum 03 - Analysis and study of stochastic models in R

 6 April 2022